Contact Brian Deer

-Nevertheless, in the email exchange below, Porter Stansberry, who at the time of publication was being prosecuted by the Securities and Exchange Commission, argued that Deer had treated him unfairly.
-Stansberry complained about this and this.
-The Securities and Exchange Commission complained about this.
+This triggered the string of emails below, which stand the test of time as an insight into Stansberry Research.
+Mr Stansberry, who was then being (successfully) prosecuted by the Securities and Exchange Commission, argued that Deer had treated him unfairly, and complained about this and this.
+The Securities and Exchange Commission, meanwhile, were complaining about this.

 From: Porter Stansberry